httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Specifying the syntax of new HTTP header fields is an onerous task; even with the guidance in {{?RFC7231}}, Section 8.3.1, there are many decisions -- and pitfalls -- for a prospective HTTP header field author.

-Once a header field is defined, bespoke parsers and serialisers often need to be written, because each header has slightly different handling of what looks like common syntax.
+Once a header field is defined, bespoke parsers and serializers often need to be written, because each header has slightly different handling of what looks like common syntax.

 This document introduces a set of common data structures for use in HTTP header field values to address these problems.
 In particular, it defines a generic, abstract model for header field values, along with a concrete serialisation for expressing that model in HTTP/1 {{?RFC7230}} header fields.